avinashbest/data-structure-iit-kanpur/README.md

 3. Definiteness: each instruction must be clear and unambiguous;

-4. Finiteness: if we trace out the instructions of an algorithm, then for all cases the algorithm will terminate after a finite number of steps;
+4. Finiteness: if we trace out the instructions of an algorithm, then for all cases the algorithm will terminate after a finite number of steps.

-5. Effectiveness: every instruction must be sufficiently basic that it can in principle be carried out by a person using only pencil and paper.
+5. Effectiveness: every instruction must be sufficiently basic that it  principle can be carried out by a person using only pencil and paper.
 It is not enough that each operation be definite, but it must also be feasible.

 # Introduction: